 The Atheist Bible

-An atheist view on life, the Universe, and everything
+A Secular Humanist view on life, the Universe, and everything

 CC-BY 2006-2026 Fabian M. Suchanek

-With 700 pages, 300 illustrations, 500 inspirational quotes, 1700 references, and 1500 cross-references, the Atheist Bible is one of the largest works on atheism, and, quite possibly, the largest monograph on the topic.
+With more than 700 pages, 300 illustrations, 500 inspirational quotes, 1700 references, and 1500 cross-references, the Atheist Bible is one of the largest works on atheism, and, quite possibly, the largest monograph on the topic.
 The book is available online for free at https://suchanek.name/texts/atheism.
 It is licensed by the author, Fabian M. Suchanek, under a Creative Commons Attribution license.
 See the legal conditions at the end of the book.

 The Atheist Bible describes an atheist view on life, the Universe, and everything.
 With 700 pages, it is one of the largest works on atheism.© Michel Desnoues, with permission